 I recently moved to a new town in a new country and made it my mission to meet as many people as possible.
 I made some wonderful friends but also many acquaintances that I can say hello to while I am in town or picking up my kid from school.
 I did not feel like I needed to become best friends with everyone I met, but every person has added something to my experience of being a new person in town.

 It is a wonderful opportunity both to reinvent yourself and to experience something new.

 It can be scary and maybe even draining.
 It may be terrifying to some.
 But it is worth it.

-We may say that we enjoy our solitary existence, we may even believe it, but deep down, most of us like to feel a part of a social circle.
+We may say that we enjoy our solitary existence, and we may even believe it, but deep down, most of us like to feel a part of a social circle.

 My friends laughed when I tell them about my experiences meeting new people when new in town.
 Someone once asked me if I’d like to meet so and so and I said “Yes, literally anyone will do.”
 And I meant it.
 Anyone has something to offer.
 Literally anyone.

-Next time when that not so exciting neighbor invites you to a barbecue, just say yes and don’t dwell on it.
+Next time when that not-so-exciting neighbor invites you to a barbecue, just say yes and don’t dwell on it.
 If you don’t feel like going… go anyway.